-- If a child becomes sick whilst at the centre, an educator holding a first-aid certificate is to assess the child's condition by taking the child's temperature informing the Centre Manager or Responsible Person on duty of the child's condition and then contact the parent/guardian or emergency contact for the child to be collected.
+- If a child becomes sick whilst at the centre, an educator holding a first-aid certificate is to assess the child's condition by taking the child's temperature informing the Director/Nominated Supervisor or Certified Supervisor on duty of the child's condition and then contact the parent/guardian or emergency contact for the child to be collected.

 - If a child is unwell at home, parents are asked not to bring the child to the centre.

 - The centre will follow and implement the recommendations from Staying Healthy: Preventing infectious diseases in early childhood education and care services.

-- Confidentiality will be maintained with regards to children's individual medical circumstances and parents provide permission through the enrolment form for their child's name in conjunction with the child's allergy/dietary requirement/medical condition to be displayed in the centre if applicable.
+- Confidentiality will be maintained with regards to children's individual medical circumstances.

 - Families will be advised that they will need to alert the centre if their child is diagnosed with an infectious illness.

 - Assessing an infectious illness

-- Educators at the centre are not health care professionals and are unable to diagnose an illness this is the responsibility of medical practitioners.
-To ensure that symptoms are not infectious and minimise the spread of an infection, medical advice should always be sought.
+- Educators at the centre are not health care professionals and are unable to diagnose an illness -

+this is the responsibility of medical practitioners.
+To ensure that symptoms are not infectious and

+minimise the spread of an infection, medical advice should always be sought.

 - The centre will ensure that staff are aware of symptoms which may indicate a possible infection or serious medical illness or condition.

 - Signs and Symptoms indicating an illness may include but are not limited to:

-- Lethargy
+- Is lethargic

 - Unusual behaviour (child is cranky or less active than usual, cries more than usual, seems uncomfortable)

 - Loss of appetite

-- High temperature (38°C and above)
+- High temperature (38 degrees and above)

 - Loose bowels

 - Vomiting

 - Discharge from the eye or ear

 - Skin that displays rashes, blisters, spots, crusty or weepy sores

 - Difficulty breathing

 - Sore Throat or difficulty swallowing

 - Headache or stiff neck

-- o Is unable to participate in the activities or routine with the centre
+- Is unable to participate in the activities or routine with the centre

 - Sleeps at unusual times

 - o Is in need of constant one on one care

 - severe pain anywhere (including toothache)

 - Grey or very pale faeces

 - Unusually dark or tea-coloured urine

 - Frequent scratching to the scalp or skin

 - Shows other obvious signs of ill-health

 - Coughing

 - When educators identify symptoms that may indicate the illness is potentially infectious they will

 administer first aid where required and parents will be notified and instructed to collect the child

 immediately.
-Depending on the nature of the illness, the child will only be able to return to the centre following presentation of medical certificate stating that the child is well enough to attend.
+Depending on the nature of the illness, the child will only be able to return to the

+centre following presentation of medical certificate stating that the child is well enough to attend.